 Head to a Museum

 Museum of Science and History: A great way to keep cool and keep the kids entertained at the same time, MOSH is encouraging their summer guests to become a Dinosaur Explorer this year and we. are.
 PUMPED!

-Kingsley Plantation: You can visit the Kingsley Plantation for free from 9:00 a.m. to 4:30 p.m., Wednesday-Sunday, and explore the grounds, which includes the slave quarters, barn, waterfront, plantation house, kitchen house, and interpretive garden.
+Kingsley Plantation: You can visit the Kingsley Plantation for free from 9:00 a.m. to 4:30 p.m., Wednesday-Sunday, and explore the grounds, which includes the slaves quarters, barn, waterfront, plantation house, kitchen house, and interpretive garden.

 Catch a Free (or Cheap) Show, Movie, or Concert